sayanroy058/C-Programs/Programming Questions List.md

 3. Write a program in C to count the number of all duplicate elements in a one-dimensional array.
 4. Write a C program to check whether a given number is ABUNDANT or not.
 An abundant number is a special type of number for which the sum of its proper divisors is greater than the number itself.
 Make use of user-defined functions as and when necessary.
 5. Write a C program to calculate the root of a quadratic equation.
 Take the values of the constants from the user.
 At first display the whole equation and then display the root of that equation.
 Make use of user-defined function as and when necessary.
+6. Write a C program to check whether a given integer (to be taken from the user) is a PALINDROME or not.
+Make use of user-defined function as and when necessary.